neo-project/docs/docs/en-us/tooldev/sdk/common.md

 An exception is thrown if the password to unlock the wallet is wrong.

+## More is on the way
-This document is in editing for adding more common uses of NEO SDK.
+This document is in editing for adding more common usages of NEO SDK.